hafenkran/duckdb-bigquery/README.md

 The `bigquery_query` function allows you to run custom [GoogleSQL](https://cloud.google.com/bigquery/docs/introduction-sql) read queries within your BigQuery project.
 This function is also especially useful to get around the limitations of the BigQuery Storage Read API, such as reading from views or external tables.

+```sql
+D SELECT * FROM bigquery_query('my_gcp_project', 'SELECT * FROM `my_gcp_project.quacking_dataset.duck_tbl`');
+```

 > **Note**: If your goal is straightforward table reads, `bigquery_scan` is often more efficient, as it bypasses the SQL layer for direct data access.
 However, `bigquery_query` is ideal when you need to execute custom SQL that requires the full querying capabilities of BigQuery expressed in GoogleSQL.
 In this case, BigQuery transparently creates an anonymous temporary result table, which is fetched in exactly the same way as with `bigquery_scan`.

-```sql
-D SELECT * FROM bigquery_query('my_gcp_project', 'SELECT * FROM `my_gcp_project.quacking_dataset.duck_tbl`');
-```
+> **Note**: The `bq_experimental_use_incubating_scan` setting also applies to `bigquery_query`.
+The temporary result will be fetched using the new scan implementation when the setting is enabled.

 ### `bigquery_execute` Function